See you on JUNE 20-22, 2025!

 About the Festival

-Penn’s Woods Music Festival (PWMF) offers outstanding chamber music and orchestral performances by professional musicians.
+Penn’s Woods Music Festival (PWMF) offers outstanding chamber music, jazz, and orchestral performances by professional musicians.
 Supported jointly by Penn State and the surrounding community, the festival seeks to inspire a passion for classical music through innovative concert programming, educational activities, and informal events.

 This summer professional orchestral and chamber music festival began in 1986 and has been in its current format since 2008.
 The festival was created to provide something the community did not have – a professional classical music festival in the summer.
 PWMF, with a community advisory board, is supported by generous contributions from community volunteers and patrons.